 Vessels often don’t stay in locations like Alaska and the Arctic during the dark days of winter, and thus position south to warmer waters.
 Here’s a look at where many vessels overwinter to seek the sun.

-Hawaii, Baja & Costa Rica – November through April/May
+Baja & Costa Rica – Nov/Dec through April/May

-Hawaii, Baja California and Costa Rica are common sister destinations to Alaska since small ships seeking to bypass the Alaskan cold can easily follow the coastline south.
-In Baja California, in particular, a number of vessels follow the whales down to their mating and birthing grounds in the gentle, warm bays off Baja’s Pacific coast and the interior haven of the Sea of Cortez.
-In Hawaii, yachts choose to island-hop where the day boats can’t go.
-And in Costa Rica and Panama, small ships enjoy this time as the average rainfall is lower and migrant bird populations are highest.
+Baja California and Costa Rica are common sister destinations to Alaska since small ships seeking to bypass the Alaskan cold can easily follow the coastline south.
+Looking at Baja California cruises, in particular, a number of vessels follow the whales down to their mating and birthing grounds in the gentle, warm bays off Baja’s Pacific coast and the interior haven of the Sea of Cortez.
+And for Costa Rica cruises and Panama cruises, small ships enjoy this time as the average rainfall is lower and migrant bird populations are highest.
 While it’s technically “winter” for these northern hemisphere locales, the daytime air temperature is usually in the 80s so wintertime is a great time to head to the beaches and coastlines here!
 For more information, consult AdventureSmith’s How to Choose Your Baja Cruise and How to Choose Your Costa Rica Cruise guides.

 Antarctica – October through March